colinpannikkat/Focii/README.md

 * Go to chrome and enable developer mode
 * Click on 'load unpacked extension' and select the repo
 * Grant necessary permission and the extension should show up in the extension
-* Enjoy being not distracted
+* Enjoy not being distracted and stay Focii

 ## Files
 ### manifest.json